oVirt/ovirt-site/source/develop/release-management/features/infra/Engine_vacuum.md

 - [Postgres pgpass documentation page][2]
 - [The original RFE for this page][3] - https://bugzilla.redhat.com/show_bug.cgi?id=1388430
 - [Using ANALYZE to optimize PostgreSQL queries][optimizer-stats-doc]

-# draft notes
-Vacuum is a process, built-in to postgres to provide housekeeping for a db.
-Overtime the engine db is filled with dead rows that are the result of evert update to a table and those dead rows needs vacuuming.
-There are several reasons for that and postgres have the tooling to address it both online(autovacuum) and also manually.
-In some cases autovacuum will not be enough to vacuum all the tables and garbage will start to pile up.